sara-nl/clouddocs/notices/ceph_osds.markdown

 # Storage Cluster problems

 SURFsara strives to be transparent about incidents on the HPC Cloud infrastructure.
-This report discloses an issue that affected operations on the storage cluster on Sunday 19th through Monday 20th of February 2017.
+This report explailns an issue that affected operations on the storage cluster on Sunday 19th through Monday 20th of February 2017.

 ## Summary